 Uzzo Named Vice Chairman of Surgical Oncology at Fox Chase Cancer Center

 PHILADELPHIA (Dec.
-26, 2007)—Fox Chase Cancer Center has named urologist Robert G Uzzo, MD, FACS - Chair, Department of Surgical Oncology; Attending Surgeon, Urologic Oncology, of Ambler, Pa., vice chairman of the department of surgical oncology.
+26, 2007)—Fox Chase Cancer Center has named urologist Robert G. Uzzo, MD, FACS - Professor, Department of Surgical Oncology; Chair, Department of Surgery ; Co-Leader, Genitourinary Cancer Treatment, of Ambler, Pa., vice chairman of the department of surgical oncology.
 Nationally known as a leader in the field of urologic oncology, Uzzo has made important clinical, scientific and educational contributions to the department.

 In addition, Uzzo becomes acting chairman of the department on Jan.
 1, 2008, when he assumes responsibility from outgoing chair Monica Morrow, M.D., F.A.C.S.
 Effective Feb.
 1, Morrow will join Memorial Sloan-Kettering Cancer Center in New York City as co-director of the breast cancer program and chief of the breast surgery service.